 We have heard a million reasons why new parents don’t want to swaddle their newborns …

 “I don’t want her to get addicted to it.”

 “He cries when I try to swaddle him.”

 “I want her to practice getting her hands in her mouth so she can self-soothe.”

 “I’ve heard that it’s not good for him.”

-Yes, we’ve heard them all, but it’s all nonsense!
-Swaddling WILL make your newborn happier – and you, too!
+Yes, we’ve heard them all, but it’s all bogus!
+Swaddling WILL make your noodle happier – and you, too!
 Being swaddled will help them sleep longer and sleep better.
 Helping them settle into longer continuous windows of sleep is, after all, the ultimate goal!

 There are many ways to swaddle babies by using blankets or commercial products designed for swaddling.
 In order for swaddling to allow healthy hip development, the legs should be able to bend up and out at the hips.
 This position allows for natural development of the hip joints.
 The baby’s legs should not be tightly wrapped straight down and pressed together.
 Swaddling infants with the hips and knees in an extended position may increase the risk of hip dysplasia and dislocation.